Infinite Neural Network Quantum States: Entanglement and Training Dynamics: Abstract

 \section{Abstract}

 We study infinite limits of neural network quantum states ($\infty$-NNQS), which exhibit representation power through ensemble statistics, and also tractable gradient descent dynamics.
-Ensemble averages of Renyi entropies are expressed in terms of neural network correlators, and architectures that exhibit volume-law entanglement are presented.
+Ensemble averages of entanglement entropies are expressed in terms of neural network correlators, and architectures that exhibit volume-law entanglement are presented.
+The analytic calculations of entanglement entropy bound are tractable because the ensemble statistics are simplified in the Gaussian process limit.
 A general framework is developed for studying the gradient descent dynamics of neural network quantum states (NNQS), using a quantum state neural tangent kernel (QS-NTK).
 For \INNQS the training dynamics is simplified, since the QS-NTK becomes deterministic and constant.
 An analytic solution is derived for quantum state supervised learning, which allows an \INNQS to recover any target wavefunction.
 Numerical experiments on finite and infinite NNQS in the transverse field Ising model and Fermi Hubbard model demonstrate excellent agreement with theory. \INNQS opens up new opportunities for studying entanglement and training dynamics in other physics applications, such as in finding ground states.

 \textbf{Introduction.}--- Quantum states are fundamental objects in quantum mechanics.
 Generically, the dimensionality of a quantum state grows exponentially with the system size, which provides one fundamental challenge for classical simulations of quantum many-body physics.
 This is the so-called curse of dimensionality, which also regularly arises in machine learning (ML), where a judicious choice of neural network architecture and optimization method can help address the problem.